Terms of Service

 1. DEFINED TERMS.
 Some words used in the Agreement have particular meanings:

-"Acceptable Use Policy" or "AUP" means the Acceptable Use Policy posted at http://www.rackspace.com/information/legal/aup as of the date you sign the Order, as it may be amended pursuant to Section 20 below.
+"Acceptable Use Policy" or "AUP" means the Acceptable Use Policy posted at http://www.rackspace.com/information/legal/aup as of the date you sign the Order.

 "API" means application programming interface.